 During the first year of our humanitarian response we helped 500,000 people, through providing access to sanitation and water in camps, supporting protection programs for victims of gender based violence, and promoting livelihood creation through cash for work programs and support to small-scale enterprises.

 In 2011, we made a transition from emergency response to longer-term rehabilitation and development-focused programming, gradually leaving the more than 120 camps where we had been working.
 We handed over most of our water and sanitation (WASH) programs to trained water committees and established alternative WASH provision mechanisms in all the camps we exited.
 We continue to monitor the camps in order to respond if the need arises and we do regular training with water committees.

-Furthermore, in order to try and reduce Haiti´s vulnerability to future natural hazards, Oxfam has continued its work in Disaster Risk Reduction by creating and training local protection committees and rehabilitating irrigation canals.
+Furthermore, in order to try and reduce Haiti's vulnerability to future natural hazards, we continued our work in disaster risk reduction by creating and training local protection committees and rehabilitating irrigation canals.

 Explore Oxfam's response to the Haiti earthquake